Bevs-n-Devs/dataStructuresAndAlgorithms/06_Linked_List/33_reverse_linked_list.md

 Click [here](https://www.youtube.com/watch?v=G0_I-ZF0S38) for the solution on [Neetcode](https://neetcode.io/) **(which I would strongly reccomed you to get familiar with.)**

-To solve this challenge we will use a [Linked List](https://www.geeksforgeeks.org/introduction-to-linked-list-data-structure-and-algorithm-tutorial/) and in Pythopn, JavaScript and Go.
+To solve this challenge we will use a [Linked List](https://www.geeksforgeeks.org/introduction-to-linked-list-data-structure-and-algorithm-tutorial/) in Python, JavaScript and Go.

 ### Example 1
 ```